Studley Royal Park: Major features

-The park incorporates Fountains Abbey, Fountains Hall, and a number of other notable historic features.
+The park incorporates Fountains Abbey, Fountains Hall, and several other notable historic features.

 Studley Royal Water Garden

 The water garden at Studley Royal created by John Aislabie in 1718 is one of the best surviving examples of a Georgian water garden in England.
 It was expanded by his son, William who purchased the adjacent Fountains Estate.
 The garden's elegant ornamental lakes, canals, temples and cascades provide a succession of dramatic eye-catching vistas.
 It is also studded with a number of follies including a neo-Gothic tower and a palladian-style banqueting house.

+The grade I-listed canal is about 500 m long and 10 m wide, and is angled near the weir called Drum Falls.
+It has gritstone walls and a puddled clay base.
+On the east side is a segmental arch covering a sluice outlet.
+The weir at its north end is grade II* listed along with its piers, pavilions and balustrades.
+The weir is built of gritstone and has a cascade of four steps.
+It is flanked by the piers with bands of frosted rustication and ball finials.
+Outside these are the balustraded walls leading to fishing pavilions over double-arched sluices.
+Each pavilion has a Venetian window, a moulded eaves cornice, and a pyramidal roof with a ball finial and a weathervane.
+Each revetment wall has a stone mask and a water spout with a stone basin.

+The Half-Moon Pond is grade II* listed, as are the Moon and Crescent Ponds.
+They have stone walls and are lined in clay.
+The Moon Pond is a circular with a submerged causeway, and it is flanked by the crescent-shaped ponds.
+The Half-Moon Pond has parallel semicircular sides joined by straight sides.

 St Mary's Church

-St Mary's Church was built by the architect William Burges and commissioned by the family of the First Marquess of Ripon.
+St Mary's Church was built by the architect William Burges and commissioned by the family of the 1st Marquess of Ripon.
 It has been suggested that the construction of this place of worship was prompted by the death of Frederick Grantham Vyner, who was kidnapped and killed in Greece in 1870.

 Burges' appointment as architect was most likely due to the connection between his greatest patron, John Crichton-Stuart, 3rd Marquess of Bute and Vyner, who had been friends at Oxford.
 St Mary's, on Lady Ripon's estate at Studley Royal, was commissioned in 1870 and work began in 1871.
 The church was consecrated in 1878.
 As at Skelton, Burges' design demonstrates a move from his favoured Early-French, to an English style.
-Pevsner writes of "a Victorian shrine, a dream of Early English glory."
+Nikolaus Pevsner writes of "a Victorian shrine, a dream of Early English glory."
 The interior is spectacular, exceeding Skelton in richness and majesty.
 The stained glass is of particularly high quality.
 St Mary's is Burges' "ecclesiastical masterpiece."

 Both marquesses and their wives are buried there.